OsmosysSoftware/transcript-summarizer/README.md

 ## Run

 1. Paste the transcript file for which you want meeting minutes in [input folder](./input).
-Set the name as `your-file-name.txt` .
+Set the name as `your-file-name.txt`.

 2. In [main function](./main.py), replace the variable `filename` with the name of your transcript file (set in input folder).

 3. Run the program by pressing the run button in VS Code.
-Alternatively, execute the following command in root directory:
+Alternatively, execute the following command in the root directory:
     ```shell
     python -u "./main.py"
     ```